 The issue of familial relations comes up more frequently in the context of personnel decisions, as when a public entity prohibits the hiring of relatives of public officials or employees.
 Such anti-nepotism policies are generally upheld by the courts.
 For example, in Parsons v.
 County of Del Norte, 728 F. 2d 1234 (9th Cir.
 1984), the Ninth Circuit upheld a county policy prohibiting spouses from working in the same department.
 The Ninth Circuit held that the policy did not violate the Equal Protection and Due Process clauses of the U.S. Constitution and was rationally related to a legitimate government interest: avoidance of conflicts of interest and favoritism in employee hiring, supervision and allocation of duties.
 See also Kimura v.
 Roberts, 89 Cal.
 App.
-3d 871, 875 (1979) (upholding a policy prohibiting spouses from serving on both the city council and planning commission, reasoning that "the finding of the mayor and the city council that an actual or implied conflict of interest existed, is eminently rational, practical and legally sound").
+3d 871, 875 (1979) (upholding a policy prohibiting spouses from serving on both the city council that an actual or implied conflict of interest existed, is eminently rational, practical and legally sound").